jak713/qtaim_vis/README.md

+The script is written to be used in a Jupyter Notebook for visualising results.

 This requires a CPprop.txt file from multiwfn.
 To obtain this starting with Orca, you can follow these steps:
 1. Single point calculation with desired level of theory
 2. From calculation.gbw file, use the command below to get wavefunction input for multiwfn: